projectacrn/acrn-hypervisor/doc/tutorials/acrn-secure-boot-with-grub.rst

 .. _how-to-enable-acrn-secure-boot-with-grub:

-Enable ACRN Secure Boot with GRUB
+Enable ACRN Secure Boot With GRUB
 #################################

 This document shows how to enable ACRN secure boot with GRUB including: